Florida Opioid Addiction Rehab & Treatment Center

-They work by mimicking endorphins, which your body releases to both limit pain and experience pleasure.
-Opioids are more powerful than our bodies' natural endorphins, so their effect is magnified, resulting in extreme pain relief, as well as intense feelings of pleasure and even relaxation.
-This is why they are so effective as painkillers.
+Opioids work by mimicking endorphins, which your body releases to both limit pain and experience pleasure.
+These drugs are more powerful than our bodies' natural endorphins, so their effect is magnified, resulting in extreme pain relief, as well as intense feelings of pleasure and even relaxation.
+This is why opioids are so effective as painkillers.
 When a person has just had surgery or is coping with an injury, prescription painkillers bring welcome relief that can't be found in over-the-counter options.

 When a person takes too much of an opioid and overdoses, they are at high risk for slowing or even stopping breathing completely.
 While any drug can be deadly when taken in large quantities, the impact opioids have on a person's respiratory system make them especially dangerous in the case of an overdose.